Citroën Berlingo: First generation (M49; 1996)

 The Berline Bulle concept was a roomy small car, that could be considered as a precursor for the C3.
 Only one of these concepts was actually developed, the Grand Large version, which was developed into the Multispace and Combi people carriers/leisure vans.

 Until 2010, the pre-facelift models were still produced in Argentina.
-The updated model finally arrived this year.
+The updated model finally arrived in 2021.